HarshRohila/rohilaharsh/apps/web-dev-blog/content/about/index.md

 I started with learning _JavaScript_ and got to work on an [Ember.js](https://emberjs.com/) project.
 If you don't know Ember.js it is an underrated frontend framework with principle of convention over configuration

-After learning Ember.js, I started looking into other Frontend frameworks.
-Now I use [Stencil.js](https://stenciljs.com/) to build web components
+After learning Ember.js, I started looking into other Frontend techs like React, Svelte and Stencil.
+Now I use [Stencil.js](https://stenciljs.com/) to build web components.

 I am also having experience with Serverless Backend APIs as I worked with [Serverless Framework](https://www.serverless.com/) to convert Java APIs to Node.js APIs